nbuonin/mini-amf/doc/about.rst

 <http://sphinx.pocoo.org>`_, a document processor
 specifically written for the official Python documentation.

-See :ref:`reporting-bugs` for how to report bugs in PyAMF.
+See :ref:`reporting-bugs` for how to report bugs in Mini-AMF.